Germany needs jabs, not omicron's 'dirty vaccination' — health minister | DW | 08.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Health Minister Karl Lauterbach said it is "naive" to think the omicron variant would be the end of the pandemic, and warned that new mutations were still possible.
+Health Minister Karl Lauterbach said it is "naive" to think the omicron variant will be the end of the pandemic, and warned that new mutations were still possible.

 Germany's Health Minister Karl Lauterbach warned that trying to achieve herd immunity with omicron would cause 'big problems'